aws-solutions-library-samples/guidance-for-scheduling-batch-jobs-for-mainframe-modernization-service-on-aws/README.md

 # AWS Mainframe Modernization Batch Scheduler

 ## Introduction
 The solution demonstrates how Amazon EventBridge and AWS Step Functions can be utilized to build a batch job scheduler for AWS Mainframe Modernization.
-AWS Step Functions defines the job flow, Amazon EventBridge scheduler triggers the job flow at a specific time.
+AWS Step Functions defines the job flow and Amazon EventBridge scheduler triggers the job flow at a specific time.

 ## Prerequisites
-* Familiar with AWS Mainframe Modernization service
+* Familiarity with AWS Mainframe Modernization service
-* Knowledge on COBOL and JCL
+* Knowledge on Mainframe COBOL and JCL programming and operations
-* AWS account with default VPC defined with security group in-bound and out-bound rules to permit access from port 5342
+* AWS account with default VPC defined with security group in-bound and out-bound rules to permit access from port 5432.
+This is needed for communication of AWS Mainframe Modernization Application with the RDS database

 ## Architecture Diagram